 Allergic rhinitis, or “hay fever” affects 10-30% of the worldwide population.1 Allergic rhinitis is inflammation of the nasal cavity lining in the presence of airborne particles such as pollen.
 These particles, or allergens, trigger an immune system response by activating IgE antibodies and launching an allergic reaction.
 Many individuals experience allergic rhinitis seasonally in the spring.
 Of the U.S. population, 7.8% of people over the age of 18 have hay fever.2 In Canada, 20-25% of the population has hay fever.3

 Saline is a water-based solution containing varying concentrations of sodium chloride, or “salt”.
-Saline solution is sold in spray bottles and can be applied to the nasal passages as a home remedy to clear congestion.
+Saline solution is sold in spray bottles and can be applied to the nasal passages as a home remedy to clear congestion caused by allergies.

-What type of saline solution works best for allergies?
+What type of saline solution works best as a natural remedy for allergies?

 One study looked at the effect of saline nasal rinse on 220 children with allergic rhinitis.
 They divided the children into three groups: one group was given a ‘hypertonic’ saline spray, one group was given a regular saline spray, and one group was given a placebo.
 After four weeks of two saline doses per day, the children who received the hypertonic saline spray showed the most significant reduction in allergic symptoms of itching, sneezing, nasal obstruction, nasal cavity swelling, runny nose, and fluid in the middle ear.4 Those who received the normal saline solution saw a significant reduction in sneezing and runny nose.
-The study suggests that a hypertonic saline solution provides more overall relief to treat allergies.
+The study suggests that a hypertonic saline solution provides more overall relief and may be beneficial as a natural allergy remedy.

 What is the best way to use a saline solution for allergies?